kailinxGitHub/kailinxGitHub/README.md

 ### Welcome To My Profile! 👋
 I'm a rising Freshman at _Northeastern University_!

-I'm enrolling as a Computer Science and Mathematics combined major student at the Khoury College of Computer Sciences and College of Science.
+I'm enrolled as a Computer Science and Mathematics combined major student at the Khoury College of Computer Sciences and College of Science.

 I'm eager to embark on an exciting academic journey. 💻 but am definitely not scared of what's coming. 🚀